Wednesday, 6 October 2021

 My father's innate curiosity kept him going, gave him a reason to live.
 The explosion of the internet, towards the end of his days, in particular the existence of Wikipedia, suddenly gave him access to a scope of knowledge undreamt of in his pre-war youth or post-war middle age.

 At the heart of quantum mechanics lies the role of the conscious observer, who is there to observe consciously whether or not the wave function collapses.
 Particle or wave?
-Without the conscious observer present, it can only be a probability that it's one or the other.
-Observation is crucial to understanding what goes on at the macro level.
+Without the conscious observer present, the outcome can only be a probability.
+Conscious observation is therefore crucial to understanding reality, what goes on at the micro- and macro levels.

 And then there's the fact that the Universe seems equally dense whichever edge of it you look towards.
 This gives the impression that the earth is at the centre of it.
 We do know that our solar system is not at the centre of our galaxy, the Milky Way.
 But look beyond that and across billions of light-years, galaxies cluster evenly in all directions, everything looks the same, homogeneous, with small fluctuations, as far as we can observe.